tidyverse/tidyverse.org/content/blog/tune-0-1-1/index.md

 ```
 <img src="figure/irreg-plot-old-1.svg" title="plot of chunk irreg-plot-old" alt="plot of chunk irreg-plot-old" style="display: block; margin: auto;" />

-Not bad but it could be better in a few ways:
+Not bad but it could be improved in a few ways:

  * Both tuning parameters are generated on log scales.
 The data are shown above in the natural units and the data at the low end of the scale gets smashed together.